Countly/countly-sdk-documentation/sdk_dev_guide/curent.md

 <p>
   As mentioned before, the first step uses "getAvailableFeedbackWidgets" which is also used for automatic feedback widgets.
-After inspecting the returned list, the developer would select one widget he would want to report, and he the use the "CountlyFeedbackWidget<span>" object for it.</span>
+After inspecting the returned list, the developer would select one widget he would want to report, and then he would use the "CountlyFeedbackWidget<span>" object for it.</span>
 </p>
 <p>